Naggafin/Creating-search-filters-with-django-filter/README.md

 ```

 # Creating a FilterView and ListAPIView
-Now that we've created our FilterSet classes, we'll need to create views so we can actually use them.
-Django Filter provides a FilterView class, which we can use to easily implement a fully-featured view with filter capabilities.
-It functions similarly to Django's generic ListView class.
+Now that we've created our `FilterSet` classes, we'll need to create views so we can actually use them.
+Django Filter provides a `FilterView` class, which we can use to easily implement a fully-featured view with filter capabilities.
+It functions similarly to Django's generic `ListView` class.
 While you can also use function-based views, we'll be using class-based views in this tutorial for their ease of implementation and comprehensive "batteries included" approach.
-In addition to FilterView, we'll also use Django REST Framework's ReadOnlyModelViewSet class to implement filtering via web API.
+In addition to `FilterView`, we'll also use Django REST Framework's `ReadOnlyModelViewSet` class to implement filtering via web API.
 Add the following code to the views.py file in your books app to render the filtered books, and another view to return a filtered list of books through the web API.

 ```python
 # books/views.py